CodeConnoisseur74/the-win-manager/README.md

     * CLIENT_ORIGIN: (**set to the URL of combined project.
 Keep the https:// at the beginning but remove the trailing slash at the end**)

 6. Next select the 'Deploy' tab, select GitHub as the deployment method, and click the 'Connect to GitHub' button.
-7. Search for the GitHub repository name (rewind) in the 'App Connected to GitHub' section and then click the 'connect' button'
+7. Search for the GitHub repository name (The Wins Manager) in the 'App Connected to GitHub' section and then click the 'connect' button'
 8. You can now choose to enable automatic deploys or deploy manually.
 When the 'automatic deploys' button is clicked and enabled, Heroku will rebuild the app every time a new change is pushed to GitHub.
 In the 'Manual deploy' section, the 'Deploy branch' button can be clicked to deploy manually.
 9. I chose to deploy manually.
-Once the app is built, a link is provided to the [deployed app](https://rkdev-rewind-ed88f8459fe7.herokuapp.com/).
+Once the app is built, a link is provided to the [deployed app](https://rkdev-The Wins Manager-ed88f8459fe7.herokuapp.com/).

 <br>